-A designated GR trail, the Via Algarviana, crosses the Algarve from Cabo de São Vicente at the southwestern tip of the country, to Alcoutim on the border with Spain.
+A designated GR trail, the Via Algarviana, crosses the Algarve from Cape St. Vincent at the southwestern tip of the country to Alcoutim on the border with Spain.
 Walking largely in the mountainous interior, the total route covers around 180 miles, but shorter sections can be easily tackled as day hikes instead.

-An even longer trail, the Rota Vicentina, starts at the same lighthouse at Cabo de São Vicente, but heads north up the Atlantic coast all the way to Santiago do Cacém, 280 miles away.
+An even longer trail, the Rota Vicentina, starts at the same lighthouse at Cape St. Vincent but heads north up the Atlantic coast all the way to Santiago do Cacém, which is 280 miles away.
 For a short taster, check out the four-mile Telheiro beach circuit, which hugs the coastline along clifftop paths between the lighthouse and Telheiro beach itself.

-Recorded history in the Algarve goes back thousands of years, and traces of human habitation have been founded dating back to Neolithic times.
-More recent Moorish art and architecture dominates several towns in the region, after an eighth-century invasion that saw them maintain a presence in Portugal for over five hundred years.
+Recorded history in the Algarve goes back thousands of years, and traces of human habitation have been found dating back to Neolithic times.
+More recent Moorish art and architecture dominate several towns in the region, after an eighth-century invasion that saw them maintain a presence in Portugal for more than five hundred years.

 Head for the Hills